Item Costs and Valuation Methods: General Information

 The calculation of costs for stock items is performed on a per-warehouse basis.
 When an item is received in a warehouse, its quantity and cost are recorded in a cost layer.
 In MYOB Acumatica, a cost layer is a record of an item's quantity and cost that is calculated based on the valuation method assigned to this item.

-If you need to track stock item costs only at a particular warehouse location, such as a location where items are stored for a specific project, the system allows you to track item cost per location separately.
+If you need to track stock item costs only at a particular warehouse location, such as a location where items are stored for a specific project, you can track item cost for each location separately.
 To do this, you select the Cost Separately check box on the Locations tab of the Warehouses (IN204000) form for the needed location.
-With this check box selected, a separate cost layer is created for a stock item at this location on release of an inventory document.
-If a certain quantity of an item is issued from this location, the extended cost will be calculated based on the location-specific cost layers.
+With this check box selected, the system creates a separate cost layer for a stock item at this location on release of an inventory document.
+If a quantity of an item is issued from this location, the extended cost will be calculated based on the location-specific cost layers.
 The item’s quantities and cost in this location are not included in the item's cost in this warehouse.

-For each warehouse, on the Warehouses form, in the FIFO Default Cost and Average Default Cost boxes, you can select either the Average or Last option.
-If an item is assigned the FIFO or Average valuation method, respectively, the selected option defines which cost the system will specify in the Unit Cost column on the following forms:
+For each warehouse, on the Warehouses form, you can select either the Average or Last option in the FIFO Default Cost and Average Default Cost boxes.
+If an item is assigned the FIFO or Average valuation method, respectively, the selected option determines whether the system inserts the average or last unit cost in the Unit Cost column in the following places:

-• On the Details tab of the Sales Orders (SO301000) form for lines with both the Issue and the Receipt operations:
+- On the Details tab of the Sales Orders

-• In a sales order line with the Issue operation, the populated Unit Cost value is used for the calculation of the estimated margin amount: When an item is shipped and the inventory issue is released, this item will be issued from a warehouse with a unit cost calculated according to its valuation method.
+- In a sales order line with the Issue operation, the system uses the populated Unit Cost value for the calculation of the estimated margin amount.
+When an item is shipped and the inventory issue is released, this item will be issued from a warehouse with the unit cost calculated based on its valuation method.

-• On the Physical Inventory Details tab of the Physical Inventory Review (IN305000) form, the populated Unit Cost value is used for stock items with a positive Total Variance Qty. column value: This unit cost will be posted to the Inventory account on the release of an inventory adjustment.
+- On the Physical Inventory Details tab of the Physical Inventory Review (IN305000) form.
+The populated Unit Cost value for stock items with a positive Total Variance Qty. column value will be posted to the Inventory account on the release of an inventory adjustment.